amitabh27/JSON-PARSER/README.md

 		How to use the JSON Parser:

 		1. Create an object of class FileParse and pass the name of Json File as a string to its constructor.
-		2. The method parse() of FileParser parses the Json File. objectName.parse();
+		2. The method parse() of FileParser that parses the Json File. objectName.parse();

 		3. Other Methods: